Vaginal microbiome: 3 things you should know for your vaginal health

 Vagina, lady bits, honey pot, nether regions, or le vagin (if you’re feeling a little like Emily from Netflix’s Emily In Paris).
 Whatever you wish to call it, at least half of the world’s population has one.

 And those with one, at one time or another, have experienced the consequences of Queen V when “she” isn’t taken care of: vaginal infections.
-What we — the members of the V team — may not realize is that those infections and their symptoms are caused by an imbalance of our vaginal microbiome
+What we—the members of the V team—may not realize is that those infections and their symptoms are caused by an imbalance of our vaginal microbiome

-The truth is, the vaginal microbiome is still somewhat unchartered territory to the medical community, considering the research on it is minimal.
+The truth is, the vaginal microbiome is still somewhat uncharted territory to the medical community, considering the research on it is minimal.
 But people like Priyanka Jain, co-founder and CEO of Evvy, and her team of scientists, doctors, and doers are changing that.
 Here are three important things you should know about your vaginal microbiome and the role it plays in your vaginal health.

 The subject of microbiome has been something of a hot topic lately, especially the one pertaining to the gut.
-But that’s not the only place you can find microbiomes — they are also in your mouth, on your skin, and if you’re part of the population with a vagina, it’s there, too.
+But that’s not the only place you can find microbiomes—they are also in your mouth, on your skin, and if you’re part of the population with a vagina, it’s there, too.

-But what is microbiome exactly?
+But what is a microbiome exactly?

 In her TEDx Talk on Microbiome Research and Women’s Health, Dr. Jennifer M. Fettweis, project director for the Vaginal Microbiome Consortium, explains, “living in and on our bodies are trillions of microorganisms (or microbes for short).
 These include bacteria, viruses, and yeast.
-And these microscopic organisms collaborate — they form ecosystems that are very much part of who we are.
+And these microscopic organisms collaborate—they form ecosystems that are very much part of who we are.

 Most importantly, microbiomes are critical for our health and well-being.
 And for those with a V, our vaginal microbiome plays a key role in keeping us blooming down there and everywhere.